-Sometimes when you have a lot of objects, tiles, or a very large custom map, a generic "An error has occurred" message displays.
-This error prevents you from adding too many things to the Space that are required to load individually, which can put excess strain on participants' CPU and result in a poor experience for that participant.
+Sometimes when you have a lot of objects, tiles, or a very large custom Map, a generic "an error has occurred" or "request failed with status code 500" message displays.
+This error prevents you from adding too many objects that must load individually, which can put excess strain on participants' CPU and result in a poor experience for that participant.

-To embed a Miro board into Gather, you will need to obtain the embeddable link for the board (which is different than the board's regular shareable link).
-Click Embed on the board Export menu like so:
+To embed a Miro board into Gather, you need the embeddable link for the board (which is different than the board's regular shareable link).
+In Miro, select Export, then select Embed.

-Only copy the website part of the code between the quotation marks after the src=
+Copy the URL from the embed code between the quotation marks after src=.

-Once you have the link, simply paste it into the URL field of an embedded website object!
+Once you have the link, paste it into the Website field of an embedded website object!

 Occasionally, when you try to embed a website, you will see the message, "refused to connect," or something similar.
 This means that the website administrator for the site you are trying to embed does not allow the site to be embedded.
 This is a setting that the website administor can easily change; however, some sites block embedding due to their security or privacy policies.

-If you have data stored on a Cocreate whiteboard that you don't want to lose, please save your whiteboard's contents as an .svg file using Cocreate's built-in tool.
+If you have data stored on a Cocreate whiteboard that you don't want to lose, select SVG in Cocreate's toolbar to save your whiteboard's content.

 After our support ends, interacting with a Cocreate whiteboard will result in an error message.
 You can erase these whiteboard objects from your Space like any other object.
-Placing new whiteboards in your spaces will create whiteboards powered by Eraser.
+Place a new whiteboard in your Space to create whiteboards powered by Eraser.

 Unfortunately, you cannot realign your background image.
 The anchor and origin point of your background is in the upper left corner of your image.
 This means if you want to expand your existing Map, you can build out down and to the right.
 As long as your newly uploaded background covers the current image's areas, the impassible tiles placed should continue to exist rather than being erased, which happens when your background image does not cover the same area.